japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 NOTE: `planForWritingFileFormat` uses Hadoop HDFS's https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/fs/Path.html[Path] to requests for the https://hadoop.apache.org/docs/r2.7.3/api/org/apache/hadoop/fs/FileSystem.html[FileSystem] that owns it (using <<SessionState.md#newHadoopConf, Hadoop Configuration>>).

-`planForWritingFileFormat` uses the <<spark-sql-PartitioningUtils.adoc#, PartitioningUtils>> helper object to <<spark-sql-PartitioningUtils.adoc#validatePartitionColumn, validate partition columns>> in the <<partitionColumns, partitionColumns>>.
+`planForWritingFileFormat` uses the <<spark-sql-PartitioningUtils.md#, PartitioningUtils>> helper object to <<spark-sql-PartitioningUtils.md#validatePartitionColumn, validate partition columns>> in the <<partitionColumns, partitionColumns>>.

-In the end, `planForWritingFileFormat` returns a new <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#, InsertIntoHadoopFsRelationCommand>>.
+In the end, `planForWritingFileFormat` returns a new <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.md#, InsertIntoHadoopFsRelationCommand>>.

 When the number of the <<paths, paths>> is different than `1`, `planForWritingFileFormat` throws an `IllegalArgumentException`: